 FAQ

-Do pity and 50/50 carry over between banners?
+Does pity carry over between banners?

 Related Articles